bbolli/tumblr-utils/README.md

 Tumblr saves most image files without extension.
 This probably saves a few million bytes in their database. `tumblr_backup` restores the image extensions.
 If an image is already backed up, it is not downloaded again.
-The image extension determination only downloads the first 32 bytes of the image.

 In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved locally. `archive/current.html` is overwritten.